Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Introduction

-Here, we systematically quantify the mesoscale size effects of material heterogeneities on fracture propagation in a brittle composite (or meta-) material.
-Recognizing that fracture propagation in a medium with mesoscale heterogeneities can give rise to considerable inertia effects \cite{freund1998dynamic,albertini2021effective, lazzaroni2012role,michel2022merits}, we use a dynamic phase-field approach \cite{borden2012phase} for numerical simulation.
+Here, we systematically quantify the mesoscale size effects of material heterogeneities on dynamic fracture propagation in a brittle composite (or meta-) material, using a dynamic phase-field approach for numerical simulation.
 This approach enables us to calculate fracture energy dissipation rate and crack speed at every instant.
-Similar to previous studies \cite{hossain2014effective, brodnik2020guiding}, we consider (tougher) inclusions as mesoscale material heterogeneities, and we model them and the base medium as separate continuum solids that homogenize out any possible micro-scale (and below) material heterogeneities.
-Beyond what has been done in prior studies \cite{liu2020high, brodnik2021fracture}, we consider the configuration of these inclusions under both varying and fixed volume fraction settings and different constituent materials.
-By doing so, we can cover a larger fraction of the design space.
-We are particularly interested in the possibility of a low-volume fraction design outperforming a high-volume fraction design in toughening a composite material (i.e., lower crack speed and higher fracture energy dissipation rate).
-The underlying physical interpretations can have practical implications in designing functional materials that optimally balance the tradeoff between strength and toughness \cite{ritchie2011conflicts} (and potentially simultaneously realize low mass densities \cite{shaikeea2022toughness}).
+We consider inclusions with toughness and elastic contrast as mesoscale material heterogeneities, and we model them and the base medium as separate continuum solids that homogenize out any possible micro-scale (and below) material heterogeneities.
+In particular, we consider inclusion arrangements that go from being large but sparse on one end to being small but dense on the other end while holding the area fraction constant.
+We are particularly interested in comparing crack propagation and the associated toughening outcome of these configurations with inclusions possessing different spatial arrangements but identical area fractions.
+The underlying physical interpretations can have practical implications in designing flaw-insensitive composites that are resistant to crack propagation or prevent a crack from growing indefinitely.

-The rest of this paper is organized as follows.
-In section. \ref{pf}, we briefly introduce the variational phase-field approach for dynamic fracture simulation; In section. \ref{pfmodel}, we discuss our numerical model and analysis procedure.
-In section. \ref{result}, we discuss simulation results that demonstrate the relative size interplay between the inclusion and the K-dominance zone.
-In section. \ref{sum}, we present a summary and discuss future directions.
+The remainder of this paper is organized as follows.
+In Section~\ref{pf}, we briefly introduce the variational phase-field approach for dynamic fracture simulation; in Section~\ref{pfmodel}, we discuss our numerical model, parameter selection, and the analysis procedure; in Section \ref{kzonewithl}, we discuss the estimation of the K-dominant zone in the context of phase-field simulations; in Section~\ref{result}, we discuss the simulation results that demonstrate the relative size interplay between the inclusion and the K-dominant zone; in Section~\ref{sum}, we present a summary of our work and discuss limitations and future directions.